-In egg donations the aim is always to create many embryos from the donor eggs collected in your chosen egg donor.
-After the initial embryo transfer all remaining suitable embryos are frozen for use in the future should you require more embryo transfers or further siblings.
+In egg donation the aim is always to create many embryos from the donor eggs collected in your chosen egg donor.
+After the initial embryo transfer all remaining, suitable embryos, are frozen for use in the future should you require more embryo transfers, or further siblings.
 By freezing all remaining embryos means that when used for future siblings they will be directly related to each other.
-Please read more about embryo cryopreservation
+Please read more about embryo cryopreservation.

 Will our mother-child bond be normal after my egg donation IVF?

 This is always a common concern, or worry for our egg donation recipients!
 This is why in all of our egg donation programmes we offer up to 3 free session with our excellent and experienced family therapist Tone Braten.
 During these sessions patients can explore and eliminate their own fears, concerns and worries and with Tones support enable them to continue with treatment and look forward to becoming a parent through egg donation IVF.